awsdocs/aws-freertos-docs/doc_source/userguide/freertos-ble-library.md

 ## API Reference<a name="freertos-ble-api"></a>

-For a full API reference, see [Bluetooth Low Energy API Reference](https://docs.aws.amazon.com/freertos/latest/lib-ref/ble/bt__hal__gatt__client_8h.html)\.
+For a full API reference, see [Bluetooth Low Energy API Reference](https://docs.aws.amazon.com/freertos/latest/lib-ref/ble/index.html)\.

 ## Example Usage<a name="freertos-ble-examples"></a>

 The examples below demonstrate how to use the Bluetooth Low Energy library for advertising and creating new services\.
-For full Amazon FreeRTOS Bluetooth Low Energy demo applications, see [Bluetooth Low Energy Demo Applications](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html)\.
+For full FreeRTOS Bluetooth Low Energy demo applications, see [Bluetooth Low Energy Demo Applications](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html)\.

 ### Advertising<a name="freertos-ble-advertising"></a>